Gigas002/wau/examples/cli.md

 ### `wau search <TERM...>`

-Fuzzy-search the aggregate catalogue. `-l` / `--limit` (1-20, default 10), `--start-date`, repeatable `--source`, `--prefer-source`, `--no-exclude-installed`.
-Results print `paru`-style: numbered top to bottom from least to most relevant, so the best match is `1`, right above the input prompt — each entry shows `source/slug [downloads↓]` (`[Installed]` appended if applicable) with its display name indented below (the catalogue has no version/description to show, unlike a real package repository, so those don't appear here the way they do in `paru`).
+Fuzzy-search the aggregate catalogue. `-l` / `--limit` (1-20, default 10), `--start-date`, repeatable `--source`, `--prefer-source`, `--exclude-installed` (hide already-installed addons instead of showing them like `paru` does — the default, matching `paru`, is to show them).
+Results print `paru`-style: numbered top to bottom from least to most relevant, so the best match is `1`, right above the input prompt — each entry shows `source/slug [downloads↓]` (`[Installed: <version>]` appended when it matches an installed package — the one place a real version shows up, since it comes from the lock file, not the catalogue) with its display name indented below (the catalogue itself has no version/description to show, unlike a real package repository, so those don't appear here the way they do in `paru`).
 Pick addons to install the same way `paru` does: `:: Packages to install (eg: 1 2 3, 1-3):` takes space/comma-separated numbers and/or `a-b` ranges; typing nothing installs nothing, no separate confirmation step.

 ### `wau list [ADDON...]` (alias: `wau info` for `-f detailed`)

-Lists installed addons. `-f` / `--format {simple,detailed,json}`.
+Lists installed addons. `-f` / `--format {simple,detailed,json}`. `simple` (the default) is `source:slug <version>` per line — the URI first so it still parses as `source:slug` on its own (e.g. piped elsewhere), version trailing it.

-### `wau profile erase`

-Deletes the active profile's config and lock file.
-No confirmation prompt.

 ---